-- 9. Follow up on any incidents of discrimination and harassment that are witnessed or otherwise brought to the Principal's attention in a timely manner in collaboration with the Dignity Act Coordinator (DAC). - E. Superintendent - 1.
-Promote a safe, orderly and stimulating school environment, free from intimidation, discrimination and harassment, supporting active teaching and learning. - 2.
+- 1. Promote a safe, orderly and stimulating school environment, free from intimidation, discrimination, racial discrimination, and harassment, supporting active teaching and learning. - 2.
 Create an environment that values and teaches respect for all; an environment that is culturally sensitive and models positive behavioral interactions that clearly show that no tolerance exists for certain types of behaviors including, but not limited to, bullying and harassment. - 3.
 Review with district administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - 4.
 Inform the Board about educational trends relating to student discipline. - 5.
 Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs, as well as courses that teach students how to be responsible "digital citizens". - 6.
 Work with district administrators in enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - F. Board of Education - 1.
 Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions. - 2.
 Adopt and review at least annually the district's code of conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation. - 3.
 Lead by example by conducting Board meetings in a professional, respectful, courteous manner. - 4.
 Appoint a Dignity Act Coordinator in each school building.
 The Dignity Act Coordinator will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, and sex.
 The Dignity Act Coordinator will be accessible to students and other staff members for consultation and advice as needed on the Dignity Act. - G. Expectation for Other School Staff - 1.
 Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding or appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn.